 The next week is another busy one, with the end of term, Good Friday, a trip to Brixham and of course Easter Sunday!
 So meal planning has had to be as simple as possible this coming week.
 I have been scouring the t’internet for easy peasy recipes that are one pot or only take minimal effort.
-We have planned in a takeway for next Saturday so I don’t have to cook after we get back from Brixham, but I found a recipe I want to give a go at some point, so have linked that below in the interim.
+We have planned in a takeway for next Saturday so I don’t have to cook after we get back from Brixham, but I found a recipe I want to give a go at some

 Cannot believe we are half way through March already.
 And just when I was getting used to it feeling like spring the threat of snow is back.
 Which I will be honest is quite a bit more than little crap!
 I am positive I have said it several times already, but I am ready for sunny, coat free days, sunnies, picnics and more flowers than you can shake a stick out.
-Anyway back to business and the weekly meal plan.
+Anyway back to business and this weeks meal plan.

 It is that time of the week again!
 Our meal plan was actually done last night as we are heading to Ikea tomorrow in the hope of finally organising the boys Lego collection!
 So the weekly shop was done solo today ready for next week’s dinners.